eForms Logo

 A California residential purchase agreement is a contract used by a buyer who agrees to purchase real estate from a seller for an agreed-upon sales price.
 The agreement must include all terms and contingencies related to the sale.
 Once signed by both parties, it becomes legally binding.

-If a buyer does not receive any of the disclosures listed below, they have three days to terminate their agreement (or five days from the date of mailing) by delivering notice to the seller or seller’s agent.[1]
+Termination Right – If a buyer does not receive all the required disclosures prior to the sale, they have three days to terminate their agreement (or five days from the date of mailing) by delivering notice to the seller or seller’s agent.[1]

-Environmental Hazards Pamphlet – The buyer must receive a copy.[2]
+Environmental Hazards Pamphlet (required)- The buyer must receive a copy.[3]

 Download: PDF

-Death on Premises – A landlord must disclose to a prospective buyer if a death occurred in the unit less than three years before the buyer offers to purchase the unit.
-This shall not apply if a previous occupant had HIV or died from AIDS-related complications.[3]
+Death on Premises (conditional)– A landlord must disclose to a prospective buyer if a death occurred in the unit less than three years before the buyer offers to purchase the unit.[4]

 Download: PDF

-Homeowner’s Guide to Earthquake Safety – Required to be given to the buyer.[4][5]
+Homeowner’s Guide to Earthquake Safety (required)- Required to be given to the buyer.[5]

 Download: PDF